Life Lines

 Step 2 Shout Help!

-Get child to cold water
+Get the child to cold water

 or

-bring water to the child
+Bring water to the child

-Be careful not to use high pressure water as this will tear skin.
+Be careful not to use high-pressure water, as this will tear skin.

 Step 3 Keep the cold water pouring